-Now we know it can be time-consuming and a hassle to search through countless bag options.
-But we’re here to shoulder the load.
-With the above considerations in mind, we’ve rounded up some of the best messenger and shoulder bags to suit different needs and settings… but, hey, it’s worth noting most of the below bags cross categories, they’re not only suited to certain needs, but they’re versatile too.
+So with all of that in mind, what is a good brand of messenger bag?
+We know it can be time-consuming to search through countless bag options.
+So we’re shouldering the load by rounding up some of the best messenger bags and shoulder bags to suit different needs and settings.
+But, hey, it’s worth noting most of the below bags cross categories.
+They’re not only suited to certain needs, but they’re versatile too.
 Win!

 Best shoulder bags for travel

 Pacsafe have spent years honing carry with integrated anti-theft features that don’t draw unwanted attention.
 With its slim, low-key design and discreet anti-theft features, their Intasafe Sling is a great choice for both business and leisure travel.
 Features such as Pacsafe’s eXomesh slashguard, Roobar locking system, a Carrysafe slashguard strap, secure zipper tab, and RFID-blocking storage protect your gear from opportunistic thieves.
 And to keep the rummaging at bay, there’s also a range of interior pockets and space for a 10″ tablet.

 The Metrosafe LS200 packs a host of anti-theft features into its compact design that suits carry-on use or a day trip equally well.
 An integrated Lockabout security clip, eXomesh slashguards, Carrysafe slashguard strap, zipper hooks, and RFIDsafe blocking pocket are just some of the features that will keep sticky fingers away from your belongings.
 The bag’s main compartment has a padded 10″ tablet sleeve and there are plenty of pockets in the front compartment to organize small essentials.